JeVois 1.22

 Note

-Everything below is to be run on a fast x86_64 desktop computer running Ubuntu 20.04 Linux, not on your JeVois-Pro camera.
+Everything below is to be run on a fast x86_64 desktop computer running Ubuntu 20.04 Linux or later, not on your JeVois-Pro camera.
 At the end, we will copy the converted model to microSD and then run inference on JeVois-Pro with that model.

 • Check out the official docs